-Many website owners seem fixated on including latest news on their homepage.
+Many website owners seem fixated on including the latest news on their homepage.
 However, is that really the right decision?
 Does anybody actually care about news?

 Recently Chris Scott wrote an analytics report for a top UK university.
-In this report he presented his findings from thoroughly analysing the data on user behaviour.
+In this report, he presented his findings from thoroughly analysing the data on user behaviour.
 What Chris can extract from Google analytics is truly remarkable, but one section particularly caught my eye.
 This section was about the news stories found on the Universities homepage.
 Chris wrote:

 Less than 1% of visitors view a news release.

 We can see by looking at landing pages for visits that include a news release that, when a visitor lands on a news release page, it is typically a dead-end with most of those visitors leaving the site from that page.

 This caught my eye because it validated a suspicion that has been growing in my mind for a long time.
 This is the belief that in most cases heavily featuring new stories on a website homepage is largely pointless.